brc-dd/animated-tailwindcss/README.md

 - [tw-Playground](https://play.tailwindcss.com/TsNC9Yw9Nc)
 - [Docs for v2](https://www.npmjs.com/package/animated-tailwindcss/v/2.6.1)

-## License

-This configuration is licensed under [the MIT license](LICENSE).

-## Code of Conduct

-This project and everyone participating in it are governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [contact@ikcb.org](mailto:contact@ikcb.org).

-## Contributing

-All sorts of contributions are welcome here!
-But please follow the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) while creating PRs.

-When you submit code changes, your submissions are understood to be under the same MIT license that covers the project.
-Feel free to contact the maintainers if that's a concern.

 ## Credits

 - [Animate.css](https://github.com/animate-css/animate.css) &ndash; for animation utilities & keyframes &ndash; used under [the MIT license](https://cdn.jsdelivr.net/npm/animate.css@4.1.1/LICENSE).